Mind & Life Europe hosts interactive webinars on a monthly base for members of the MLE Friends community.

 - Date and time: Wednesday, May 27, at 18:00 CEST.

-- Dr. Antoine Lutz, MLE Association Member, will talk about his current research on meditation and pain.
+- Dr. Antoine Lutz, MLE Association Member, talked about his current research on meditation and pain.

 Antoine Lutz is a research director at INSERM in the Lyon Neuroscience Research Center (CNRL).
 He did his PhD in cognitive neurosciences in Paris, with F. Varela.
 During his postdoctoral work with R. Davidson, at the University of Madison-Wisconsin, he pioneered the neuroimaging study of meditation.
 In 2008, Davidson and him were awarded a NIH-NCCAM grant to fund the first American Center of Excellence on Research dedicated to neurophysiological study of meditation.